Kandiyohi County Attorney - Shane Baker

 Victim Services Coordinator – Bridget Pederson

 Bridget re-joined the Kandiyohi County Attorney’s Office in February 2018 as a Victim Services Coordinator.
 She graduated from Minnesota State University Moorhead (MSUM) in 2004 with degrees in Criminal Justice and Sociology and the MN Crime Victim Assistance Academy in 2007.
 From 2007-2013 Bridget was a Victim Services Coordinator for Kandiyohi County.
 Bridget is excited about the opportunity to return to victim services and work on expanding the program and providing victim services to crime victims in Kandiyohi County.
 Helping others is a passion for Bridget as evidenced in her past work and volunteer experiences.
 Bridget has worked in banking, victim services, substance abuse counseling, a full-service community school, non-profits, and as a social worker.
 She volunteers in her community and has a passion for serving the underprivileged and youth.
 In her current role, Bridget is a member of the Kandiyohi County Human Trafficking Task Force, the Domestic Violence Coordinating Council & Risk Assessment Team, a Regional Victim Services Group, and other multi-disciplinary groups.
 Bridget will graduate from the Vision 2040 Leadership Program in April 2018.
-She is a life-long learner and enjoys trainings that focus on self-improvement, victim centered issues, victim rights, group dynamics, restorative justice, and communication.
+She is a life-long learner and enjoys training that focuses on self-improvement, victim-centered issues, victim rights, group dynamics, restorative justice, and communication.

 Restorative Justice Diversion Program Coordinator - Kristi LeLoux

 Kristi is a native of Olivia.
 She attended Alexandria Area Technical Institute and graduated from the Legal Secretary course in 1980.
 Kristi began her career in the legal field by working for Renville County Court Administration.
 Kristi has worked for private law firms and began working for the Kandiyohi County Attorney’s Office in March 2004.
 In 2011, Kristi began training and working with the Kandiyohi County Restorative Justice Diversion Program.
 She has completed extensive training in the Restorative Practices field and continues to attend trainings to assist her with facilitating conference meetings and Circles.
 Since 2011, Kristi has facilitated Circles and conference meetings with youth and their parents working towards issues leading up to a crime and aiding in repairing the harm that has been done to the youth, families, victims, and the community.
 Since 2015 Kristi has been looking at ways to improve the program.
 She has been working on volunteer recruitment and retention.
-Through regional efforts, Kandiyohi County has partnered with the Restorative Justice Departments from Chippewa, Yellow Medicine, Redwood, Lincoln, Lyon, Pipestone, Murray and Rock Counties to offer a Restorative Practices in School training.
-Kristi continues to promote Restorative Justice philosophy in Kandiyohi County to help effectuate change.
+Through regional efforts, Kandiyohi County has partnered with the Restorative Justice Departments from Chippewa, Yellow Medicine, Redwood, Lincoln, Lyon, Pipestone, Murray, and Rock Counties to offer Restorative Practices in School training.
+Kristi continues to promote the Restorative Justice philosophy in Kandiyohi County to help effectuate change.

 Restorative Justice Diversion Program Assistant – Londa Burns

 Londa spent nine years working in the field of Advocacy for sexual assault and domestic violence survivors.
 In 2011 she began Circle training with the Yellow Medicine County Restorative Justice Program learning to facilitate healing and support Circles for victims.
-In 2018 Londa began her work with the Kandiyohi County Restorative Justice Diversion Program where she facilitates Circles and Conferencing with adults, youth and their parents, focusing on repairing harm caused by incidents of crime in both families and the community.
+In 2018 Londa began her work with the Kandiyohi County Restorative Justice Diversion Program where she facilitates Circles and Conferencing with adults, youth, and their parents, focusing on repairing the harm caused by incidents of crime in both families and the community.
 Circles in Kandiyohi County reflect the ancient talking Circles practiced by the Plains Peoples of North America.
 In keeping with that tradition, Londa believes that Circle keeping is more than a technique, it is a way of life.